Austin mayor apologizes as city struggles to restore power

 While New England began shivering and closed schools under an Arctic blast expected to bring the coldest weather in a generation, temperatures finally started to moderate Friday and bring some relief to Austin, where at any given time about 30% of customers in the nation's 11th-largest city have been without electricity since the ice storm swept into Texas late Monday.

-City officials said Friday significant progress was finally being made as frozen equipment and roads thawed.
-About 117,000 still lacked power, according to Austin Energy.
+City officials said Friday that significant progress was finally being made as frozen equipment and roads thawed.
+About 117,000 customers still lacked power, according to Austin Energy, the city's utility.
+That’s down from a peak of around 170,000 people, nearly a third of all customers.

 But frustration was not melting away for residents who still had no assurances or sense of when their power would return.